James Arness in ‘Gunsmoke’.

 - On air: 1993-1994

-Harvard-educated Brisco County (a man, not a place), decides he's done with practicing law and makes a dramatic switch to bounty hunting.
+Harvard-educated Brisco County (a man, not a place) decides he's finished practicing law and makes a dramatic switch to bounty hunting.
 "The Adventures of Brisco County, Jr." tells his story with his sidekick, Lord Bowler, and horse, Comet, as they hunt down his father's killer.
-Variety writer Todd Everett likened it to an Indiana Jones of the West, which isn't all that surprising seeing as it was the brainchild of Indy writer-producers Jeffery Boam and Carlton Cuse.
+Variety writer Todd Everett likened it to an Indiana Jones of the West, which isn't all that surprising, seeing as it was the brainchild of Indy writer-producers Jeffrey Boam and Carlton Cuse.

 #7.
 Longmire